ortelius/emporous-go/docs/design/events.md

 # Event Engine Design

-Event Engines are designed as follows:
-1. Event Engines can be UOR native applications or legacy applications ported to UOR.
+- Event Engines can be UOR native applications or legacy applications ported to UOR.
-2. An application becomes an Event Engine when it implements the UOR Router API and performs tasks pertinent to a UOR Collection.
+- An application becomes an Event Engine when it implements the UOR Router API and performs tasks pertinent to a UOR Collection.
-3. Event Engines receive application control signalling encoded in attributes.
-4. UOR Native Applications implement the UOR local cache structure, while UOR ported applications rely on URL encoded attribute maps to reference resources.
+- UOR Native Applications implement the UOR local cache structure, while UOR ported applications rely on URL encoded attribute maps to reference resources.
+- Event Engines add additional attributes when they query Collections.
+These additional attributes can contain credentials, encoded application signalling instructions, or any other variables that are needed.

 Event Engine's follow the following workflow:
 1. Event Engine process spawned by the UOR Client